 Ways to Help During Feeding

-I know I said these would be ideas that don’t involve feeding – but I actually mean that don’t involve the action of feeding.
+I know I said there would be ideas that don’t involve feeding – but I actually mean that don’t involve the action of feeding.
 Dad can be very involved in the actual breastfeeding relationship if he wants to be.
-Although these suggestions are geared toward dads of breastfed babies, if your child is formula fed, they can definitely do these things, too.
+Although these suggestions are geared toward dads of breastfed babies, if your child is formula-fed, they can definitely do these things, too.

 - Encouragement – the #1 thing I see moms who are breastfeeding need is support and encouragement.
 Those early days of breastfeeding can be brutally hard.
 You are sleep deprived, often wondering if the baby is actually eating, and if you do have a problem, it can feel super overwhelming.
 Having someone there to tell you it will be okay and that you are doing great can make all the difference.